Direct Data API

 The Direct Data API is not designed for real-time application integration.

-In v24.1+, this API supports the extraction of Vault objects, document versions, picklists, and audit logs.
+In v24.1+, this API supports the extraction of Vault objects, document versions, picklists, workflows, and audit logs.

 Included Data